Glasgow Bridge, Glasgow

 The Glasgow Bridge spans the River Clyde in Glasgow linking the city centre to Laurieston, Tradeston and Gorbals.
 Formerly known as Broomielaw Bridge, it is at the bottom of Jamaica Street near Central Station, and is colloquially known as the Jamaica Bridge.

-The original bridge was completed in 1772, and was designed by William Mylne and built by civil engineer John Smeaton.
+The original bridge was authorised by the Clyde Bridge Act 1758 (32 Geo.
+2. c.
+62) and completed in 1772, and was designed by William Mylne and built by civil engineer John Smeaton.
 Its seven-arch structure was honoured by Thomas Telford, the first president of the Institution of Civil Engineers, who replaced it in 1833 with a design built by John Gibb & Son for £34,000.
 One of Telford's colleagues, Charles Atherton, was the resident engineer for the Works.
 It became the first in Glasgow to be lit by electricity.
 Between 1895 and 1899 it was replaced with the current wider bridge which incorporated Telford's stonework and expanded the arches to accommodate larger ships.
 The present structure is protected as a category B listed building.